RamezIssac/django-slick-reporting/README.rst

 `Django Tabular Permissions <https://github.com/RamezIssac/django-tabular-permissions>`_ Display Django permissions in a HTML table that is translatable and easy customized.

-`Django Ra ERP Framework <https://github.com/ra-systems/RA>`_ A framework to build business solutions with ease.
+`Django ERP Framework <https://github.com/ra-systems/RA>`_ A framework to build business solutions with ease.

 If you find this project useful or promising , You can support us by a github ⭐